-As of the date of this filing, the outbreak of a novel and highly contagious form of coronavirus ("COVID-19"), which the World Health Organization has declared a Public Health Emergency of International Concern is continuing.
+As of the date of this filing, the outbreak of a novel and highly contagious form of coronavirus ("COVID-19"), which the World Health Organization has declared a Public Health Emergency of International Concern, is continuing.
 The outbreak of COVID-19 has resulted in numerous deaths, adversely impacted global commercial activity, and contributed to significant volatility in certain equity and debt markets.
 The global impact of the outbreak continues to evolve, and many countries reacted by instituting quarantines, prohibitions on travel, and the closure of offices, businesses, schools, retail stores, and other public venues.
 Businesses also implemented similar precautionary measures.
-In April 2020, the national unemployment rate reached its highest level since the Great Depression, and in June 2020, the National Bureau of Economic Research officially declared that the United States had fallen into a recession.
-The duration and severity of this economic slowdown remains uncertain.
-Much of the United States economy is now in the process of reopening, but, at the same time, the pandemic is intensifying in many areas of the country.
+Global recessionary conditions are currently expected for the remainder of 2020 as a direct result of the COVID-19 pandemic, although the actual impact and duration are unknown.
+Much of the United States economy has reopened or is in the process of reopening, but, at the same time, the pandemic is intensifying in many areas of the country.
 Accordingly, some jurisdictions have rolled back reopening plans, and more widespread reinstatement of directives and mandates requiring businesses to again curtail or cease normal operations remains a possibility.
 Such measures, as well as the general uncertainty surrounding the dangers and impact of COVID-19, continue to create significant disruption in supply chains and economic activity and have had and are likely to continue to have a particularly adverse impact on transportation, hospitality, tourism, entertainment, and other industries.
 As COVID-19 continues to spread, the potential impacts are increasingly uncertain and difficult to assess.